 Please hold these dates & mark them on your calendar!
 Participation at all scheduled orientations is mandatory.
 Sorry, no exceptions!

-Participant Orientation is Saturday, March 23, 2019 in Eau Claire OR Sunday, March 24, 2019 in Madison.
+Participant Orientation will be in March in either Eau Claire or Madison, dates TBD.
 Adult advisors are required to attend one of the orientations.